-Table 1 Numbers of software tickets and solution times quarterly
+Table 1 Numbers of software tickets and solution times per PY3 quarter

 In particular, the number of tickets assigned back to TPM dropped to 39 (5%) with a clear decreasing trend.
 This reflects the change in the procedure, tickets related to batch systems and operational tools don’t require to be bounced back through TPM anymore, and they are reassigned directly.
 The remaining few tickets reflect wrong initial assessment of an operational problem.
-In PQ11 and PQ12 ratio of such tickets dropped to 2.5% which is more than acceptable error rate.
-It also witnesses the advantage of merging TPM and DMSU teams.Overall average ticket solution time is 20 days while the median is 5 days.
+In PQ11 and PQ12 the ratio of such tickets dropped to 2.5% which is more than an acceptable error rate.
+It also witnesses the advantage of merging TPM and DMSU teams.

+The overall average ticket solution time is 20 days while the median is 5 days.
 Given that many of the tickets require rather complicated analysis, and in most cases additional information from the submitter is required (and waiting time for the submitter counts to this metric), these figures are acceptable.
 Most of the contributions to the fairly high average come from PQ9 and PQ10 which cover the vacation period when the submitter responses tend to take long time obviously.

-Figure 1 Number of arriving software tickets per month
+Figure 1 Number of tickets assigned to DMSU per month

-Monthly distribution of software tickets is shown in Figure 1.
-Apart of vacation periods (July-September and December) the load is fairly uniform (the peak in November and drop in February seem to be random fluctuations only).
+Monthly distribution of tickets tickets assigned to DMSU is shown in Figure 1.
+Apart from vacation periods (July-September and December) the load is fairly uniform (the peak in November and drop in February seem to be random fluctuations).

 Figure 2 Weekly distribution of software tickets assigned, solved, and reassigned

 Finally, the weekly ticket distribution is shown in the figure above, mostly for completeness and for comparison with [R3].
 The high oscillations in this graph allow observing that typically the number of tickets reassigned to 3rd line support closely follows the number of assigned tickets – this indicates that tickets related to software bug are identified quickly and they are reassigned to the appropriate 3rd line support units without unnecessary delay.
-This can be also supported with auxiliary metrics, the average and median time to reassign a ticket to 3rd line support are only 2 days and 53 minutes in PY3.
+This can be also supported with auxiliary metrics: the average and median time to reassign a ticket to 3rd line support are only 2 days and 53 minutes respectively in PY3.

 Transition to the Post-EMI/IGE Era

-The projects EMI (the European Middleware Initiative) and IGE (Initiative for Globus in Europe) were the principal technology provider to EGI for the first three project years.
+The projects EMI (the European Middleware Initiative) and IGE (Initiative for Globus in Europe) were the principal technology providers to EGI for the first three project years.
 However, because of the middleware architecture, where many of EMI components depend (directly or indirectly) on Globus, the relationships of EGI to those two projects was quite different in terms of EGI software support.
-Besides being a collection of individual product teams, the EMI project also served as an umbrella organization arching over all its product teams who were, in turn, responsible for their respective products.
-On the contrary, IGE used to deliver quite few products only, and most of them must have been integrated with EMI products, not being used by EGI independently.
+Besides being a collection of individual product teams, the EMI project funded third level support and also served as an umbrella organization arching over all its product teams who were, in turn, responsible for their respective products.
+On the contrary, IGE used to deliver quite few products only, and a majority of them had to be integrated with EMI products first, while only a minority was accepted into EGI's repository independently.

-Both the projects came to an end on 30 April 2013.
-For DMSU, this meant focusing on two major objectives for ensuring continuity:
+Both projects came to an end in Spring 2013, on 30 April or 31 March, respectively.
+For DMSU, this meant focusing on several major objectives for ensuring continuity of support:

-Making sure that service is still provided by technology providers at approximately the same level, namely in terms of response times, and that EMI integration activities are taken over by another responsible body
+Defining the commitment of each individual product team to provide support through GGUS to ensure that tickets reaching the third level escalation step receive enough support;

+Defining the type of responsiveness that individual product teams are willing to provide to EGI users and operators through GGUS;

-Maintaining communication with technology providersIn this section we focus on EMI mostly but the same changes hold for IGE as well.
+Maintaining communication with technology providers.

+This section explains how the objectives are going to be achieved.

 Service Level Declarations